 In addition to obtaining actual contracts for secret services, George Friedman also spews out public “intelligence” reports, which are unabashed propaganda, about every conflict of concern to the US-Israel military.
 These “reports”, masked as objective “intelligence” serve to legitimize the global empire’s every intervention, including Israel’s so-called “self-defence” against the surrounding Arab aggressors who do not accept Israel’s existence and who pose a “long-term threat to its survival”.

 Allan Rock’s star speaker is an Israeli apologist, invited just days after Israel’s recent bloody massacre in Gaza.
 And this invited guest will deliver a “series of in-depth lectures on emerging security issue” to Canada’s captive minds.

 The Emperor will be pleased to learn that President Rock did not show leadership by condemning Israeli war crimes, or the massacre in Gaza.
 Quite the opposite, their man has stifled such discussion and replaces it with US-Israel propaganda.

 Welcome to “Allan Rock’s university”, in Canada’s capital city.

-Posted by Denis G. Rancourt on September 9, 2014, With 1797 Reads Filed under Of Interest.
+Posted by Denis G. Rancourt on September 9, 2014, With 1802 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.